 Revenue-bond holders generally have no claim to the project’s assets (i.e., they cannot repossess the toll road if it does not generate the promised interest and principal payments).
-Revenue bonds may also have catastrophe issuer to call the if the revenue-producing is destroyed.
-Thus, revenue bonds generally a higher than general to compensate for these added risks.provisions, which allow the
+Revenue bonds may also have catastrophe call provisions, which allow the issuer to call the bonds if the revenue-producing facility is destroyed.
+Thus, revenue bonds generally warrant a higher yield than general obligation bonds to compensate for these added risks.

-Revenue bonds are typically issued the same way corporate bonds are: through an that presents a written to buyers and facilitates a competitive bidding process.
-After the bonds begin trading, dealers across the country earn spreads by acting as intermediaries between buyers and sellers.
-Although purchasing specific revenue bonds and other gives investors direct control over which bonds they hold and the location of the issuers (thus maximizing tax advantages), and trusts are the most common way to invest in revenue bonds and other .
+Revenue bonds are typically issued the same way corporate bonds are: through an underwriter that presents a written prospectus to buyers and facilitates a competitive bidding process.
+After the bonds begin trading, municipal bond dealers across the country earn spreads by acting as intermediaries between buyers and sellers.
+Although purchasing specific revenue bonds and other municipal bonds gives investors direct control over which bonds they hold and the location of the issuers (thus maximizing tax advantages), mutual funds and municipal bond investment trusts are the most common way to invest in revenue bonds and other municipal bonds.

-credit, interest-rate, call, and .
-To mitigate , some issuers carry private insurance on their (investors can also purchase this insurance).
-In some cases, a federal agency might or insure a revenue issue.
-Some issuers also back their with a commercial bank letter of credit or funds., in general, rank between agency and corporate in risk and return.
-As with all debt, they are subject to
+Municipal bonds, in general, rank between agency bonds and corporate bonds in risk and return.
+As with all debt, they are subject to credit, interest-rate, call, and market risk.
+To mitigate default risk, some issuers carry private insurance on their bonds (investors can also purchase this insurance).
+In some cases, a federal agency might guarantee or insure a revenue bond issue.
+Some issuers also back their bonds with a commercial bank letter of credit or escrow funds.

 One of the largest advantages of investing in revenue bonds is that the interest is usually

-exempt from federal and most state and local if the investor lives in the state or municipality issuing the debt (capital gains on are taxable, however).
-Although investors subject to the alternative minimum tax may be subject to , for the most part the exemption means that investors in high federal-tax brackets benefit from revenue bonds and other .
-This is why there is usually stronger demand for revenue bonds and other in high-tax states (although this demand in turn lowers the yields of these relative to those issued in low-tax states).
+exempt from federal taxes and most state and local taxes if the investor lives in the state or municipality issuing the debt (capital gains on municipal bonds are taxable, however).
+Although investors subject to the alternative minimum tax may be subject to taxes, for the most part the exemption means that investors in high federal-tax brackets benefit from revenue bonds and other municipal bonds.
+This is why there is usually stronger demand for revenue bonds and other municipal bonds in high-tax states (although this demand in turn lowers the yields of these bonds relative to those issued in low-tax states).

-As with all revenue prices rise when interest rates fall, and fall when interest rates rise. can cut significantly into a revenue 's modest returns (relative to corporate ), although variable-rate revenue do some protection against this.,
+As with all bonds, revenue bond prices rise when interest rates fall, and fall when interest rates rise.
+Inflation can cut significantly into a revenue bond's modest returns (relative to corporate bonds), although variable-rate revenue bonds do offer some protection against this.

 Pending or suspected tax legislation can dramatically affect the value of revenue bonds.
-Remember, the higher the marginal tax rate, the more valuable a revenue bond's is.
+Remember, the higher the marginal tax rate, the more valuable a revenue bond's tax exemption is.
 If a state or the federal government reduces tax rates, revenue bonds lose some of their advantage for high-tax-bracket individuals (and thus become less valuable).
-Another risk is that the may decide to tax income or revoke the exemption of a particular issue.
+Another risk is that the IRS may decide to tax municipal bond income or revoke the exemption of a particular issue.